Anglican Church of Korea: Early missionary work

-Beginning in 1923 mission work was actively carried out in the northern part of the peninsula such as Pyongan and Hwanghae Provinces.
-To train the local clergy St. Michael's Theological Institute, the former institution of the present Sungkonghoe University, was established in 1923, followed by the Society of the Holy Cross (convent) in 1925.
-Also, the cathedral Church of St. Mary the Virgin and St. Nicholas in downtown Seoul was initially constructed in 1924 and is now well known for its unique Romanesque architecture as it is the only one in this fashion in the orient, together with its mosaic murals.
+Beginning in 1923 mission work was carried out in the northern part of the peninsula such as Pyongan and Hwanghae Provinces.
+To train the local clergy St. Michael's Theological Institute, the forerunner of the present Sungkonghoe University, was established in 1923, followed by the Society of the Holy Cross (convent) in 1925.
+Also, the Cathedral Church of St. Mary the Virgin and St. Nicholas in downtown Seoul was constructed in 1924 and is known for its Romanesque architecture as it is the only one in this fashion in the orient, together with its mosaic murals.

 Japanese colonial rule

-Due to considerable difficulties with the language barrier, personal health problems, and other incidents, the mission work had little success throughout the later years, especially during the 36-year period of the Japanese colonial rule.
+Due to considerable difficulties with the language barrier, personal health problems, and other incidents, the mission work had little success throughout the later years, especially during the 36-year period of Japanese colonial rule.
 This colonial rule caused significant obstacles to Church development in Korea, primarily because those missionaries appeared to have an indifferent attitude to the Korean independence movement at that time.